p2wox/simplecalculator/README.md

 # simplecalculator
-Simple calculator program for reminding me how to write c++
+Simple calculator program for reminding me how to write c